 The Master's Degree is Still Valuable What survey results revealed is that by and large, respondents were satisfied with the value of their master's degree.
-Most master's and MBA graduates (89%) reported positive career outcomes and 73% were very or extremely satisfied with the impact their degree had on their career.
+When asked how satisfied they were with the impact it had on their career, 89% responded that they felt their degree had a positive impact.
+To add to that, 73% of master's and MBA graduates reported to be very or extremely satisfied with the impact their degree had on their career.

 were very or extremely satisfied with the impact the master's degree had on their career The majority of surveyed graduates (55%) reported they were able to accomplish tangible career goals - such as switching jobs or starting a new company - as a result of their master's degree.
 How did this hold up for young graduates?
 Very well.
-In fact, among recent graduates (those who graduated between 2010-2015), 62% stated they had accomplished successful career outcomes.
+In fact, among recent graduates (those who graduated between 2010-2015), 62% stated they had accomplished positive career outcomes.